Aptin®

 Contraindications

-Vildagliptin is contraindicated in patients with known hypersensitivity to Vildagliptin or to any of the excipients.
-It is also contraindicated in type 1 diabetes or diabetic ketoacidosis.
+Vildagliptin is contraindicated in patients with known hypersensitivity to vildagliptin or any other components of this product.

 Drug interactions